ParkJaeyun94/spring_summary/note.md

 - Autowired
 > Marks a constructor, field, setter method,
 > or config method as to be autowired by Spring's dependency injection facilities.

+- @Value
+> Annotation used at the field or method/constructor parameter level
+> that indicates a default value expression for the annotated element.

 #

 ---